ncjiakechong/imediaplayer/README.md

 # mediaplayer
 A C++ media player, similar to Qt Multimedia, but without the Qt dependency.
 The current code implements the core iObject and a media player (based on GStreamer).
-A C++ INC is planned for the next phase.
+A C++ INC router is planned for the next phase.

 Key features of the core iObject: